 Duke’s nationally ranked lung transplant center

-Why choose Duke for your lung transplant
+Choose Duke for your lung transplant because we offer:

 - Comprehensive care before and after transplant.
 We educate you and your family about your emotional and physical needs before and after transplant.
 Our care guides outline what you can expect throughout the process, including how to prepare for a transplant and how to care for your body after a transplant.